hpparvi/ldtk/README.md

 ## News

+- Version 1.7 (22.7.2021)

+    - Improved the way the stellar limb is defined.
+LDTk now fits an LD model together with a smoothstep function to find the edge of the star.
+This approach should remove the need for manual edge definition completely.

+    - LDTk now resamples the original models to a linear sampling in mu since this makes LD coefficient estimation more straightforward.

 - Version 1.6 (4.5.2021)

     - Added `ldtk.SVOFilter` filter class that creates a filter using the [Spanish Virtual Observatory (SVO) Filter